JanHerca/urantiapedia/output/wikijs/en/article/One_Mans_Tour_Through_The_Evolutionary_Debate.md

 Note: Further quotes of Richard Dawkins can be found at: http://www.positiveatheism.org/hist/quotes/dawkins.htm and on Wikipedia page: http://en.wikipedia.org/wiki/Richard_Dawson

 > “Self-importance, not word-importance, exhausts immature creatures; it is the self element that exhausts, not the effort to achieve.
-You can do important work if you do not become self-important; you can do several things as easily as one if you leave yourself out. ” [[UB 48:6.26](/en/The_Urantia_Book/48#p6_26)]
+You can do important work if you do not become self-important; you can do several things as easily as one if you leave yourself out. ” <a id="a628_270"></a>[[UB 48:6.26](/en/The_Urantia_Book/48#p6_26)]